Old Market Square, Nottingham

 Located in the heart of Nottingham City Centre, the square is bounded by Beastmarket Hill to the West, Long Row to the North, and South Parade to the South.
 The Eastern end of the square is dominated by the Council House, which served as Nottingham's town hall until 2010, when the administration moved to the newly acquired Loxley House on Station Street.

-The nature of the square means it is often used for large local events, fairs, concerts and exhibitions.
+The nature of the square means it is often used for large local events, fairs, concerts, exhibitions and vigils.